-- ❖ Nerve supply: contains the olfactory nerve, common sensation and autonomic supply. - Nerves of common sensation are derived from: - o Branches of the Vth cranial nerve trigeminal nerve: - Anterior ethmoidal nerve (green arrow) (a branch of ophthalmic, 1st division).
-It enters the nasal cavity through the anterior ethmoidal foramen (pink arrow) and divides into: - A. Medial branch (yellow arrow): which supplies the anterior part of the septum. - B. Lateral branch (blue arrow): which supplies the anterior part of the lateral wall of the nose, and the anterior parts of the middle and inferior turbinate.
+- Cmmon sensation: Trigemenal: - The nerves of ordinary sensation are branches of the ophthalmic division (V1) and the maxillary division (V2) of the trigeminal nerve - Nerves of common sensation are derived from: - Branches of the Vth cranial nerve trigeminal nerve: - Anterior ethmoidal nerve (green arrow) (a branch of ophthalmic, 1st division).
+It enters the nasal cavity through the anterior ethmoidal foramen (pink arrow) and divides into: - A. Medial branch (yellow arrow): which supplies the anterior part of the septum.

+B. Lateral branch (blue arrow): which supplies the anterior part of the lateral wall of the nose, and the anterior parts of the middle and inferior turbinate evented in the second sec